 *Pack a few light snacks.
-It helps to keep a few small essentials like fruit or a granola bar as you will be on your feet for several hours.
-You will find lots of great restaurants to enjoy after your hike; just bring a few light snacks to hold you over.
+It helps to keep a few small essentials like fruit, pretzels, or a granola bar on hand as you will be on your feet for several hours.
+You will find lots of great restaurants to enjoy after your hike.
+Check out my best Sedona restaurants post for further details.

 *Wear a GPS watch.
 I like to take my Garmin Forerunner with me so I can keep track of the distance and time.
 This is especially helpful if you have additional activities on your itinerary for the day.

-*Wear gym shoes/hiking shoes and workout clothes.
+*Wear hiking shoes and workout clothes.
 I was surprised at how many people on the trail were dressed in jeans and regular shoes.
-This is definitely a hike requiring the proper clothing and shoes, especially due to the rocky uphill.downhill climbs!
+This is definitely a hike requiring the proper hiking attire, especially due to the rocky climbing!

 *If possible, plan your hike early in the morning before all the tourists arrive.
 By mid-afternoon, the trail starts getting overly crowded.
-And my mid morning, the small parking lot is already nearly full.
+And, by mid morning, the small parking lot is already nearly full.

 Address: For trail-head parking information, visit the Coconino National Forest website.

-Tip: If traveling from Flagstaff and other northern regions, be sure to take the scenic Oak Creek Canyon drive along Hwy 89a.
+Tip: If traveling from Flagstaff, be sure to take the scenic Oak Creek Canyon drive along Hwy 89a.
 This magnificent drive features absolutely incredible views anytime of the year.

 Have you ever hiked Sedona’s amazingly beautiful Devil’s Bridge trail?
 What other picturesque trails would you recommend in the area?